Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Generalization bounds for estimating potential outcomes and CATE

 \subsection{Risk for hypotheses of potential outcomes and CATE}

-We study prediction of potential outcomes $Y(t)$, for $t \in \{0,1\}$, using hypotheses $f_t \in \cH$, for some class of hypotheses $\cH$.
-These hypotheses are then combined to form estimates We note that while this is not the only way to estimate $\tau$ (see e.g., \citep{robins2000marginal,kunzel2017meta,nie2017learning} for alternatives), it does allow us to leverage separate bounds on the risk of hypotheses $f_0, f_1$ with respect to the potential outcomes, to then bound the risk of $\htau$.
+We study prediction of potential outcomes $Y(t) \in \cY$, for binary treatments $t \in \{0,1\}$.
+We assume that outcomes are bounded, $\cY \subset [-\omega, \omega]$ for finite $\omega > 0$.
+Predictions are made using hypotheses $f_t \in \cH$, from some hypothesis class $\cH \subset \{ h : \cX \rightarrow \cY\}$.
+These can then be combined to form estimates of CATE, We note that while this is not the only way to estimate $\tau$ (see e.g., \citep{robins2000marginal,kunzel2017meta,nie2021quasi} for alternatives), it does allow us to leverage separate bounds on the risk of hypotheses $f_0, f_1$ with respect to the potential outcomes, to then bound the risk of $\htau$.
 We define the risk of hypotheses $f_0, f_1$ below. \begin{mdframed}[innerbottommargin=.8em,innertopmargin=0em] \begin{thmdef} Let $L : \cY \times \cY \rightarrow \mathbb{R}_+$ be a loss function, such as the squared loss $L(y, y') = (y - y')^2$.
 The expected \emph{pointwise loss} of a hypothesis $f_t$ at a point $x$ is:

-The \emph{marginal risk} of a hypothesis $f_t$ w.r.t. a population $p$ is
+The \emph{marginal risk} of a hypothesis $f_t$ w.r.t. a population $p(X)$ is

-and the factual risk of $f_t$ w.r.t. treatment group $p(X\mid T=t)$ is
+and the \emph{factual risk} of $f_t$ w.r.t. treatment group $p(X\mid T=t)$ is

 The \emph{counterfactual risk} is $R_{1-t}(f_t) := \E_{X\mid T}\left[\ell_{f_t}(X) \mid T=1-t \right]$.
 The subscript on the risk $R_t$ indicates the treatment group over which it is evaluated.
 Note that the potential outcome against which the risk is evaluated is implicit in this notation---we only consider evaluating $f_t$ against $Y(t)$ or $\mu_t$, $\hat{\tau}$ against $\tau$, et cetera. \end{thmdef} \end{mdframed} In most of this work, we restrict our attention to the squared error loss but note that our analysis generalizes to other convex loss functions, such as the mean absolute deviation.